egemenimre/satmad/docs/utils/discrete_time_events.rst

 a high accuracy.

 Finally, best results can be had with continuous and smooth data.
-Heavy non-linearities require very small time steps and there is no guarantee that discontiunities will be handled well.
+Heavy non-linearities require very small time steps and there is no guarantee that discontinuities will be handled well.

 As with all numerical algorithms, you should *"know thy problem"*.